Using PAT Maths for Action Research: from admin to impact ACER – Accredited short course

 Participants are then introduced to the purpose, theory and practice of classroom-based action research as a model for continuous, evidence- based improvement.
 A case study of a school which has used PAT-Maths data and an action research approach to improve student learning outcomes provide a framework for developing participants’ skills and knowledge in designing an action research project in their own schools.

-Part 2: Supported online learning: 100 hours (over 20 weeks or approximately 2 terms)
+Part 2: Supported online learning: 100 hours (over 20 weeks or approximately two terms)

 In Part 2, participants engage in structured online professional learning community.
 The learning activities, expert facilitation and coaching are designed to support participants’ school-based action research projects, encourage peer learning and develop sustainable professional networks.

-Part 3: Action Research Report (learning assurance task) and webinar: 4 hours
+Part 3: Action Research Report (learning assurance task) and webinar: four hours

 Part 3 of the course is a learning assurance task in the form of an action research report.
 These reports will be assessed by ACER experts.
 The live (recorded) webinar provides an opportunity for participants to share their action research projects in a virtual celebration.